Modular-proximal gradient algorithms in variable exponent Lebesgue spaces

-However, exponents $p\approx 1$ can still be considered, as they fit the modeling considered.
-Choosing in particular an $L^p(\Omega)$ framework with $p\equiv 1.4$ and solving the resulting model with the Algorithm detailed in \cite{GuanSong2015} favors the removal of impulsive noise as it can be seen in Figure \ref{fig:rumoremisto(c)} (right-hand side).
-However, such choice concentrates intensities around the spikes on the left-hand side, creating artifacts (in particular, changing the intensity range).
-Choosing a variable exponent $p_-=1.4\leq p(\cdot)\leq p_+=2$ and solving the resulting problem by, e.g., Algorithm \ref{alg_guansong} endows the modeling with enough flexibility to provide a good reconstruction of the signal over the whole image domain, as it can be shown in Figure \ref{fig:rumoremisto(d)}.
+However, exponents $p\approx 1$ can still be chosen.
+We thus consider as output space a Lebesgue space $\mathcal{Y}$ with variable exponent map $p^\mathcal{Y}(\cdot)=p(\cdot)$ shown in orange in Figure \ref{fig:sec6_3_1d(a)}: it is equal to 2 in the part of the domain where the signal is corrupted by Gaussian noise and equal to 1.4 elsewhere.
+The space-variant fidelity defined in this way is, therefore, differentiable and locally adapted to both natures of the noise.
+In Figure \ref{fig:sec6_3_1d(c)} we show the ISTA reconstruction obtained by choosing the solution space as $\mathcal{X}=L^2(\Omega)$: our choice of fidelity and measurement space $\mathcal{Y}$ is better adapted to both noise distributions and favors the removal of impulsive noise from data, but the spikes on the right-hand side suffer from some intensity loss.
+To improve upon this drawback, the solution space $\mathcal{X}=\lpvar$ with the same choice of variable exponent map considered for the output space can be considered.
+In Figure \ref{fig:sec6_3_1d(d)}, we show the reconstruction obtained by solving \eqref{eq1} with $\mathcal{X}=\mathcal{Y}=\lpvar$ via Algorithm \ref{alg_guansong}.
+The choice of an adaptive solution space improves the quality of the reconstruction and endows the model with enough flexibility to provide a good reconstruction of the signal over the whole domain.